Troy Dunn

 Troy Dunn is an American television personality, producer, and public speaker who specializes in creating and producing television that generally includes reuniting people with long-lost loved ones.

 Early life

 Troy Dunn was born in Topeka, Kansas, and attended Enid High School in Enid, Oklahoma.

 Career

 Television career

 Dunn was the executive producer and star of three primetime television shows, including The Locator, which ran for five seasons on the cable network WE.
 In 2013, the cable network TNT announced it was producing a similar programme, for which he would be executive producer and host, APB with Troy Dunn.
 In 2015, he was the host and executive producer of the UPTV show Last Hope With Troy Dunn.

+In 2018, Dunn hosted the Facebook Watch web series Dr. Phil Presents: Tuesdays with Troy, a web series presented under the Dr. Phil brand.

 Podcast

 Dunn executive produced and co-hosted the podcast The Geddie Dunn Show with close friend and Emmy-winning TV producer Bill Geddie from 2017 to 2020.